 Unfortunately, some development funders are actively making air pollution worse.
 In 2019 and 2020 development funders spent 21% more aid money on projects prolonging the use of fossil fuels than they spent on projects to improve air quality.
 With fossil-fuel burning sitting at the destructive nexus between human health and climate change, development funders are exacerbating the very issue they should be tackling.

-Less than 0.1% of philanthropic foundation funding is spend on air quality.
+Less than 0.1% of philanthropic foundation funding is spent on air quality

 Whilst philanthropic funding for air quality has risen since 2015, it still makes up less than 0.1% of the total.
 At this rate, annual philanthropic funding for air quality will not surpass $100m for another eight years.
 Though more grantee organisations are working on air quality now than in 2015, the number of foundations funding them has stayed static.
 The issue of air quality needs a diverse range of foundations to accelerate the step-change required to match the scale of the problem.